 Back over with Parasite, he continues his energy-absorbing rampage when he spots a train passing by.
 As such, he hops on and attempts to drain the passengers of their life essences.
 Suddenly, Superman shows up to intervene.
-Rudy charges right at him, only to end up phasing through him and slamming into a nearby building.
+Rudy charges right at him, only to end up phasing through him before slamming into a nearby building.
 It turns out to be Martian Manhunter as the actual Superman arrives.

-However, Parasite is able to quickly recover as Supes steps in deal with him.
+However, Parasite is able to quickly recover as Supes steps in to deal with him.
 During their struggle, Rudy senses a vast amount of power from his adversary before he’s hit by Superman’s Heat Vision.
 Not only does Parasite easily withstand the blast, but he’s also able to absorb its energy.
 As such, Kal-El uses his Heat Vision to trap Rudy within a mass of asphalt.
 Afterwards, he checks up on J’onn and his attempt to save the train passengers.

 Unfortunately, Parasite managed to break out and tackle Superman.
 From there, he begins to absorb Kal-El’s energy and also starts to mutate even further.
 Not only that, but Rudy even takes in his thoughts and discovers his Earth-based identity of Clark Kent, in addition to his Kryptonian birth name.